Capital Improvement Program (Adopted for Fiscal Year 2023-2024)

 Caltrans Pedestrian Crossing Improvements

-Caltrans has two projects planned to start construction in fall of 2022 to improve pedestrian safety along several locations along Tiburon Boulevard.
-The intersections of Stewart Drive and Tiburon Boulevard, Trestle Glen Boulevard and Tiburon Boulevard, as well as Ned's Way and Tiburon Boulevard will receive signal, signage, and striping improvements as part of this project.
+Caltrans has two projects planned to start construction in spring of 2023 to improve pedestrian safety along several locations along Tiburon Boulevard.
+The intersections of Trestle Glen Boulevard and Tiburon Boulevard, as well as Ned's Way and Tiburon Boulevard will receive signal, signage, and striping improvements as part of this project.

 For more information, visit Caltrans District 4 Current Projects page at https://dot.ca.gov/caltrans-near-me/district-4/d4-projects.